top of page

 Common Puppy and Adolescent Fear Periods

-While every dog develops differently depending on breed, genetics, and environment, most puppies experience predictable fear stages.
+Every dog develops differently based on breed, genetics, and environment.
+However, most puppies experience predictable fear stages.

 • New people